camurria/GW_Data_Plotter/testing_checklist.md

 - [ ] Plot Qscan with default settings
 - [ ] Plot with log y-axis enabled
 - [ ] Plot with a custom Emax value
-- [ ] Check colorbar starts from 0 (verify the negative values issue is gone)
+- [ ] Check colorbar starts from 0
 - [ ] Update an existing Qscan plot (re-click button → window updates, no duplicate)

 ---